-Notify the OEB promptly by letter to the Board Secretary of all Z-factor events.
-Failure to notify the OEB within six months of the event may result in disallowance of the claim.

-- Apply to the OEB for any cost recovery of amounts recorded in the OEBapproved deferral account claimed under Z-factor treatment.
+- Notify the OEB promptly by letter to the Board Secretary of all Z-factor events.
+Failure to notify the OEB within six months of the event may result in disallowance of the claim. - Apply to the OEB for any cost recovery of amounts recorded in the OEBapproved deferral account claimed under Z-factor treatment.
 This will allow the OEB and any affected distributor the flexibility to address extraordinary events in a timely manner.
-Subsequently, the OEB may review and prospectively adjust the amounts for which Z-factor treatment is claimed. - Provide a clear demonstration that the management of the distributor could not have been able to plan and budget for the event and that the harm caused by extraordinary events is genuinely incremental to their experience or reasonable expectations. - Demonstrate that the costs are incremental to those already being recovered in rates as part of ongoing business exposure risk.
+Subsequently, the OEB may review and prospectively adjust the amounts for which Z-factor treatment is claimed. - Provide a clear demonstration that the management of the distributor could not have been able to plan and budget for the event and that the harm caused by extraordinary events is genuinely incremental to their experience or reasonable expectations.

+Demonstrate that the costs were incurred within a 12-month period and are incremental to those already being recovered in rates as part of ongoing business exposure risk.